segmind/SSD-1B/README.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/62039c2d91d53938a643317d/0Iu_0f0d1ihGy0YiOd9uS.png)

-## Model Description
+Model Description

-The Segmind Stable Diffusion Model is a 50% distilled version of the Stable Diffusion XL (SDXL), offering a 60% speedup while maintaining high-quality text-to-image generation capabilities.
+The Segmind Stable Diffusion Model (SSD-1B) is a distilled 50% smaller version of the Stable Diffusion XL (SDXL), offering a 60% speedup while maintaining high-quality text-to-image generation capabilities.
 It has been trained on diverse datasets, including Grit and Midjourney scrape data, to enhance its ability to create a wide range of visual content based on textual prompts.

 This model employs a knowledge distillation strategy, where it leverages the teachings of several expert models in succession, including SDXL, ZavyChromaXL, and JuggernautXL, to combine their strengths and produce impressive visual outputs.

+Special thanks to the HF team 🤗 especially [Sayak](https://huggingface.co/sayakpaul), [Patrick](https://github.com/patrickvonplaten) and [Poli](https://huggingface.co/multimodalart) for their collaboration and guidance on this work.

 ## Usage:
 This model can be used via the 🧨 Diffusers library.